Staff & Teachers

 Katherine Flores

-Katherine Flores received her bachelor’s degree in Early Childhood Education from Charter Oak State College in 2016 and has since accumulated six years of experience.
+Katherine Flores received her bachelor’s degree in Early Childhood Education from Charter Oak State College in 2016 and has accumulated 12 years of experience.
 During her childhood, Katherine lived with her mother and father in Honduras, and at 11 years old, moved to Connecticut.
 Coming from a foreign country, she developed a sense of community appreciation for education.
 Her experience began as a volunteer at her younger brother’s preschool, St. Francis and St. Rose of Lima.
 Her bilingual skills and her natural gifts for teaching earned her a promotion as an assistant teacher.
-In 2015, Katherine began her work at Friends Center for Children as a headteacher.
+In 2015, Katherine began her work at Friends Center for Children as a head teacher.
 Throughout her time at FCfC, Katherine has proven to be an efficient worker and determined to do her part in serving her community, all while developing a more deep-rooted passion for teaching.
-In 2020, Katherine is eager to expand her role in supporting her community further as site director for FCfC’s Blake St. location.
+In 2020, Katherine expanded her role in supporting her community further as site director for FCfC’s Blake St. location.
+This year, Katherine is excited to join the Flint St. team and share her time in the classroom and the community as Infant Toddler Program Manager.
 Throughout her time at FCfC, Katherine shares with us her love of books, her love for her family, and her uplifting, humorous personality.

 Crystal Gethers